astroumd/lmtoy/docs/parameters.md

 ## 3. SEQ

 We list the keywords specific to Seqouia and their defaults.
 Some parameters cause a computation of derived paramers, and in a re-run will not be recomputed!
-These are noted
+These are noted as such

-    makespec=1
-    makecube=1
-    makewf=1
+                   - parameters that determine if something gets done makespec=1 makecube=1 makewf=1